nikkiwritescode/simple-python-file-differ/README.md

 ## How to Use
 You can use this script as follows:

-`python3 ./filediff.py --file1 ./sample/file1.txt --file2 ./sample/file2.txt --output ./outputlogs/log.txt`
+`python3 ./filediff.py -f1 ./sample/file1.txt -f2 ./sample/file2.txt -o ./outputlogs/log.txt`

 ## Explanation of Parameters
 |    Long    | Short | Description                                               |